vanhoangkha/Networking-fundamentals/Day59_Wireless_Architectures.md

     - Ví dụ: Not ALL messages use all 4 ADDRESS FIELDS
 - Khung CONTROL
     - Provides information such as MESSAGE TYPE and SUBTYPE
-    - Indicates if the Khung is a Quản lý Khung
+    - Indicates if the Khung is a Management Khung
 - DURATION / ID
     - Depending on the MESSAGE TYPE, this field can indicate:
         - The TIME (in microseconds) the CHANNEL will be dedicated to transmission of the Khung